 Why clarity drives the call

 Bass are sight feeders first and vibration feeders second.
 In water with 3+ feet of visibility, they study a bait before committing.
 In water with less than a foot of visibility, they locate prey by lateral line and commit on sound and silhouette.
+The lure choice should match the dominant sense bass are using.
+Get this wrong and the bait might as well not be in the water.

 Clear water (3+ feet visibility)